-When the APVMA refers to agricultural products, we mean those items that are defined by the legislative framework as ‘agricultural chemical products’.
+When the Australian Pesticides and Veterinary Medicines Authority (APVMA) refers to agricultural products, we mean those items that are defined by the legislative framework as ‘agricultural chemical products’.

-For other products, however, the situation is not so clear-cut.
-A number of factors may need to be considered to determine whether a particular agricultural product needs to be registered before it can be legally sold in the Australian marketplace.
+For other products, the situation is not so clear-cut.
+A number of factors may need to be considered to determine whether a particular agricultural product needs to be registered before it can be legally sold in Australia.

-To help you work out if your product needs registration we are currently developing some resources to guide you through the regulatory requirements, including a user guide on what is or isn’t an agricultural product and a simple, free self-assessment tool which will provide an automated result based on the product details you enter and the legal requirements for that type of product.
+To help you work out if your product needs registration you can use our self-assessment tool.
+This tool provides an automated result based on the product details you enter and the legal requirements for that type of product.